1982 Nickel Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 The Easy Way to Know Your 1982 Nickel Value

 Condition and grade determine what your 1982 nickel is worth.
-Examine the coin’s overall appearance, looking for wear on Jefferson’s portrait and details on Monticello.
+Examine the coin’s overall appearance, looking for wear on Jefferson’s portrait and the sharpness of the step lines on Monticello’s base.
 Circulated examples typically remain at face value, while lightly circulated pieces may attract modest premiums from collectors.

-Uncirculated coins in MS65 and above hold particular interest for collectors, with higher grades becoming increasingly scarce and valuable.
-Surface quality, luster, and the sharpness of strike details all influence the final valuation.
+Uncirculated coins in MS65 (Gem Mint State — meaning nearly perfect with minimal contact marks) and above hold particular interest for collectors, with higher grades becoming increasingly scarce and valuable.
+Surface quality, luster, and the presence of complete step lines all influence the final valuation.

 1982 Nickel Value Guides